AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 NIST AI Risk Management Framework (AI RMF 1.0)

 Published January 26, 2023, the NIST AI RMF defines four core functions: Govern, Map, Measure, Manage.
-It is voluntary and sector-agnostic, but it has become the de facto reference for U.S. organizations building AI governance programs.
+It is voluntary, sector-agnostic guidance.

 | RMF Function | Agent Governance Requirement |